le0623/EchoBase/TANSTACK_QUERY_GUIDE.md

 # TanStack Query Integration Guide

-This guide explains how TanStack Query (React Query) is integrated into the EchoBase application for state management and data fetching.
+This guide explains how TanStack Query (React Query) is integrated into the EnduroShield Hub application for state management and data fetching.

 ## 🚀 Features Implemented